-They move away, get a new job, or have kids.
+Changing jobs is a common part of life.
+Team members decide to relocate, pursue new careers, or start families.
 Markets shift, recessions hit, pandemics break.
-Circumstances change from one day to the next.
-And sometimes – for better or for worse – people have to part ways with their employer.
+Circumstances change quickly, and sometimes â for better or for worse â people have to part ways with their employer.

-How to calculate how much notice you have to give
+How to calculate your notice period

-If you’re unsure, cast your eyes over Section 86 of the Employment Rights Act 1996.
-Contract usually have a longer notice period than the statutory minimum (e.g. one or two month’s notice instead of 7 days’ notice).
+If youâre unsure, cast your eyes over Section 86 of the Employment Rights Act 1996.
+Contracts usually have a longer notice period than the statutory minimum (e.g. one or two monthâs notice instead of 7 daysâ notice), so keep this in mind when reading over your contract!

 What about fixed term contracts?